BK1603/Vimconf-talk/My_OpenSource_Summer_Experience.md

 - Initiative by google to get more contributors to open source
+- Organisations apply and selected
 - Students can participate
 - Choose a project
-- Draft a proposal for the solution
+- Draft a proposal
 - Spend the summer having fun :)

 ???